 The Group received a Paycheck Protection Program ("PPP") loan for US\$319,994, under the provisions of the US CARES Act in May 2020 to support certain incurred expenses.
 The provisions of the loan allowed for an application for loan forgiveness, directly relating to expenditure incurred in the 24-week period from the date of the loan advance, of which at least 60% must be on payroll related expenditure.
-The Group has ascertained reasonable assurance that the loan should be forgiven in its entirety and the application for forgiveness was submitted in June 2021.
-The grant has been recognised in profit or loss in the periods that the relevant expenses are recognised.
+The Group had ascertained reasonable assurance that the loan should be forgiven in its entirety and the application for forgiveness was submitted in June 2021, with the application agreed by the lending bank.
+The grant was recognised in profit or loss in the periods that the relevant expenses were recognised.
+After final review by the Small Business Administration, it was determined that the lending bank had calculated and advanced a loan amount greater than it should have.
+The resultant difference of US\$48,427 is a recognised as a loan (financial liability) at year end (see note 16).

-16 Loans, borrowings and lease liabilities
+16 Loans, borrowings and lease liabilities Current liabilities

-Current liabilities

 Group C Company

-2021 US\$000 2020 US\$000 2021 US\$000 2020 US\$000
+2022 US\$000 2021 US\$000 2022 US\$000 2021 US\$000

-Unsecured loans (current portion) 6 5 -
+Unsecured loans (current portion) 20 6 - -

-Lease liabilities (current portion) 66 92 - -
+Lease liabilities (current portion) 89 66 - -

-Secured loans - Galloway Ltd 500 - 500
+Secured loans - Galloway Limited - 500 - 500

-572 97 500
+109 572 - 500